The Critters: Career

 Darway went on to form Johnny's Dance Band, a popular group in the Philadelphia area in the late 1970s, followed by the Chet Bolins Band.

-Kurt Shanaman of Mountainside, New Jersey filled in on drums on tour and in the studio in 1967.
+Pelosi went on to pursue a songwriting career and landed a publishing agreement with Brother Records owned by The Beach Boys.

 In 2007, the Critters re-formed when Ciccone was asked to join the band Skeezix, which included Albert Miller, Lenny Rocco, and Milt Koster.
 Their repertoire included classic hits from all the bands Ciccone was involved with (including a slightly retitled "Mr. Dieingly Sad"), as well as original and cover material.
 The band performed mostly on the Treasure Coast of Florida.
 The Critters recorded a new album, Time Pieces, which includes the updated "Mr. Dieingly Sad" and a new version of "Younger Girl".
 The band announced their breakup in the summer of 2013.

+In 2012, Ciccone and Ryan joined former Four Seasons keyboardist Lee Shapiro and drummer Gerry Polci to form The Hit Men.